 Upon successful completion of the two-year program, graduates will have the knowledge and skills to:

-- Function successfully as entry-level technicians in the Middle East electrical power industry
+- Function successfully as entry-level technicians in the electrical power industry.

 Graduates of the Electrical Technician program may ﬁnd employment with a large variety of companies involved in the electrical industry.
 Typical GCC employers include public and private sector power and water utilities, large petrochemical reﬁning and production facilities and government departments.
 With successful completion of the technician diploma, students are eligible for entry to the Electrical Engineering Technology program to further enhance these skills and growth potential